The NanoManufacturing Group Members

 Edward Saunders

 Edward is a NanoDTC PhD candidate (c.
-2021) working on redox flow batteries and their integration with light harvesting technologies.
+2021) working on redox flow battery electrodes.
+His research is currently focused on developing surface engineering for enabling aqueous organic redox flow batteries.
 His PhD is co-supervised by Prof Dame Clare Grey in the chemistry department.
 Edward completed his MEng in electrical and mechanical engineering at Girton College Cambridge before joining the NanoDTC as a member of Jesus College.

 Heng Wang